 Brownfield reuse comes with a lot of questions: Where are your brownfields?
 Why are they contaminated?
 How can sites best be reused?
 What end use will the community most benefit from?
 End use planning and visioning driven by the community can answer important questions and improve your reuse project: increasing benefits to the community and grant eligibility.
-The Center for Creative Land Recycling offers cost-free support to kickstart and maintain community visioning.
+The Center for Creative Land Recycling offers cost-free support to kickstart and maintain planning, community engagement and end-use visioning for your brownfield.
 Our technical assistance can help:

 |